205 W 5th Ave Ellensburg, WA 98926-2887

 The groundwater management program improves water reliability.
 To achieve this goal, as of December 2, 2015, all new groundwater uses within the Yakima Basin portion of Kittitas County are required to:

-The requirements are found in KCC 13.40 and need to be met during the land subdivision and building permit processes.
+The requirements are found in KCC 13.40 and need to be met during the land subdivision and building permit processes. *water mitigation is created when older, senior water use ceases so that new uses can be established.

 The Kittitas County Public Water Bank can serve property owners within our bank’s zone who will apply for a building permit within two (2) years of receiving mitigation through the bank.
 Parcels within the Yellow Zone may also be eligible.
 Two (2) mitigation packages are available.